mrsharpoblunto/MGDF/README.md

 * -deregister: Removes anything added via the register argument

-* -gamediroverride:<directory> (OPTIONAL) allows you to specify a directory from which to load games from (by default this is the core.exe's application /game subdirectory).
+* -gamediroverride <directory>: (OPTIONAL) allows you to specify a directory from which to load games from (by default this is the core.exe's application /game subdirectory).
 Useful for local development

-* -noupdatecheck (OPTIONAL) disables checks for updates.
+* -noupdatecheck: (OPTIONAL) disables checks for updates.

 Building a release package
 --------------------------